kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 In this activity you will practice drawing the same sine wave that would be displayed on different time per division and volts per division settings on the oscilloscope. **Note:** the time per division is displayed at the center bottom of the screen and the volts per division is displayed on the bottom left of the screen.

 :::Note
-You can click on any of the images A-F above and right click to save the image.
+You can left click on any of the images A-F above and right click to save the image.
 :::

 The wave you will be drawing will be a sine wave with frequency of $1000 \text{ Hz}$ or $1 \text{ kHz}$ and an *amplitude* of $3 \text{ V}$.